-Back in 2005, Torben Holm Pedersen from DELTA SenseLab (now part of FORCE Technology) published a vocabulary of sound describing words .
-Danish and English words with translations from one to the other, was the first step in finding out how to assemble a list of words.
-This work has been widely recognised and was, for instance, the catalyst for a similar vocabulary for evaluations of sound in an automotive context .
+Back in 2005, Torben Holm Pedersen from FORCE Technology published a vocabulary of sound describing words .
+Danish and English words with translations from one to the other was the first step in finding out how to assemble the audio vocabulary.
+His work has been widely recognised and was, for instance, the catalyst for a similar vocabulary for evaluations of sound in an automotive context .

 Within perceptual audio evaluation, the set of characterising words are referred to as attributes.
 In 2006 Nick Zacharov (SenseLab) and Søren Bech (Bang & Olufsen) included a list of attribute requirements in their popular book Perceptual Audio Evaluation .
-It is the continuation of their work, which led to a Sound Wheel of well-defined attributes for evaluation of reproduced audio described in a more recent paper from 2015 .
+It is the continuation of their work, which led to a sound Wheel of well-defined attributes for evaluation of reproduced audio, which was described in a more recent paper from 2015 .

-The paper includes a detailed description of how attributes in the Sound Wheel where established and validated and it is an updated version of this process which has now made it into ITU-R BS.2399-0, along with the sound wheel (now “Audio wheel”) as an example (see figure 1).
+The paper includes a detailed description of how attributes in the Sound Wheel were established and validated.
+An updated version of this process which has now made it into ITU-R BS.2399-0, along with the sound wheel (now “Audio wheel”) as an example (see figure 1).